John Skene, Lord Curriehill: Denmark and the royal marriage

 As a diplomat, Skene went to Denmark to seek an agreement over rights to Orkney, and presented a memorandum on that topic to Sophie of Mecklenburg-Güstrow and the four regents of Christian IV of Denmark at Helsingør on 20 August 1589.
 He was also given instructions to negotiate the terms of the royal marriage.
 His companions were; George Keith, 5th Earl Marischal, Andrew Keith, James Scrimgeour of Dudhope the Constable of Tay and standard bearer of Scotland, and George Young.
 John Craig wrote to Tycho Brahe to introduce other members of this embassy, including the poet William Fowler.

-Skene returned on to Scotland 23 July 1589 with his colleagues Andrew Keith, and George Young and went to James VI of Scotland at Boyne Castle.
+Skene returned to Aberdeen on 22 July 1589 with his colleagues Andrew Keith, and George Young and went to James VI of Scotland at Boyne Castle.
 An English observer Thomas Fowler reported their news including the Danish opinion that James VI asked for too high a dowry, but they had seen extensive preparations for the marriage including a coach made of silver.
 According to their report, Anne of Denmark was keen for the marriage to go ahead, and Fowler wrote; "the young lady is so far in love with the king's majesty as it were death to her to have it broken off, and has made good proof (in) diverse ways of her affection, which his majesty is apt enough to requite".

 On 22 October 1589, he accompanied James VI on his voyage from Leith to Norway and Denmark to meet his wife Anne of Denmark, and attended the meeting of the Privy Council of Scotland at Oslo on 25 November.

 James VI had given Anne of Denmark a "morning gift" of lands and palaces.
 In the week before her coronation in Scotland the Danish ambassadors travelled to view these places and take formal possession.
 On 12 May 1589 the envoys were welcomed at Falkland Palace by the keeper, James Beaton of Creich.
 Skene produced a printed charter of the queen's lands in Fife and as a traditional symbol of the transfer of ownership (sasine), the Danish Admiral Peder Munk was given a handful of earth.
 After this ceremony, the party rode to the Newhouse of Lochleven Castle to stay the night, then repeated the ritual at Dunfermline Palace, and on 14 May at Linlithgow Palace.